You Again: Plot

-Marni and Joanna fight, during which Marni insists Joanna hasn't changed, though Joanna remorsefully insists she had pretended to forget Marni so they could start over.
-Marni eventually destroys one of the wedding gifts, and Joanna retaliates by dumping a bowl of cold soup on her head.
-Will scolds them both before storming out and calling off the wedding.
+Marni insists Joanna hasn't changed, though Joanna remorsefully claims she had pretended to forget Marni so they could start over.
+The two fight until Will intervenes, scolding them both before storming out and calling off the wedding.
 Ramona then calls Gail out for overshadowing her in high school and stealing her crush, Richie Phillips.
 During their argument, they fall into the pool, but ultimately reconcile.
 Gail's husband and Marni's father, Mark, grounds both Marni and Gail.

 That night, Marni finds Joanna tearfully binge eating in her wedding dress.
 Joanna finally apologizes for bullying Marni, insisting that she changed after her parents died as she hoped to become someone they could be proud of, and explaining that she pretended not to know Marni because she feared her past would cost her Will and his family.
 Marni forgives her, promising to mend Joanna's relationship with Will.
 Marni later apologizes to Will, insisting she was only trying to protect him.

 Joanna and Will reconcile in the family's old tree house, but because their younger brother Ben had loosened the screws, it collapses, injuring them and forcing a hospital stay which delays the wedding.
 However, Marni arranges a wedding at the hospital.
 Gail surprises Ramona with Richie, and they start a relationship while Marni starts one with Charlie, her brother's best friend.

 Joanna reintroduces her grandmother, Bunny, to Bunny's high school rival, Helen.
 Bunny finally gets revenge by stealing Helen's dance partner, while Helen swears that the game is not yet over.